zkpyc/zkpyc/README.md

   1. **CirC-IR serialization**: Compatible with CirC backends like Groth16, Mirage, and Spartan.
   2. **zkInterface format**: Compatible with zkInterface-compatible backends.
 - Generate valid witnesses for the R1CS constraints.

+> **Note:** This software is a proof-of-concept and has not been audited.
+Use with caution

 ## Installation

 To install ZKPyC, you need a stable Rust compiler.
 Install directly from GitHub using the following command: